mrafsyam/azure-notification-hub-flutter-example/README.md

 A demo Flutter App (Android only) to receive in-App notification from Azure Notification Hub

 This project uses this package (https://pub.dev/packages/azure_notificationhubs_flutter) but the repository was missing or deleted.
-So I had to find a fork and clone one here : https://github.com/mrafsyam/azure-notification-hub-flutter-example
+So I had to find a fork and cloned one here : https://github.com/mrafsyam/azure-notification-hub-flutter-example.
+Credit to the original author - tried to email but it bounced back :-/

-This App restricts the format of the Notification.
+This App restricts the format of the Notification payload, otherwise NPE will be thrown.
 See item #7 below.
+Therefore, it is not meant to be used with the Firebase Console notification test.
+You should use the Azure Notification Hub for this.

 ## Getting Started